Skip to main content

 App.delete_model(model_id)

-Deletes a model by ID.
+Deletes a model for the user.

 Parameters: